Vishal376/Vishal376/README.md

-This is a flappy bird game with all functionalities using python language
+This is a flappy bird game with all functionalities using python language.